Gertobin11/the_vinyl_hub/README.md

 At the moment its very basic but in the future it will be fleshed out.
 Here you can store your default delivery information for faster checkouts in the future.

+A secure payment system from stripe where customers can pay with confidence.

+A feature that will hopefully make it into this release is the request a product page.
+Where customers can request a product or record they would like to buy but find it hard to get.

+## Future Features

+The user profiles will be expanded into user profile section where users can interact with other users and have a message system to promote traffic to the site.

+I have added favourite genre to the user profile , whichever genre they pick will be used to show products on a carousel at the bottom of the page for the user.
+Didnt have time to implement in this release.

+## Technologies Used

+- __HTML:__ The HyperText Markup Language, or HTML is the standard markup language for documents designed to be displayed in a web browser.

+- __CSS:__ Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language such as HTML. is a cornerstone technology of the World Wide Web, alongside HTML and JavaScript.[

+- __JAVASCRIPT:__ JavaScript, often abbreviated as JS, is a programming language that conforms to the ECMAScript specification.
+JavaScript is high-level, often just-in-time compiled
+, and multi-paradigm.
+It has curly-bracket syntax, dynamic typing, prototype-based object-orientation, and first-class functions.

+- __JQUERY:__ jQuery is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation, as well as event handling, CSS animation, and Ajax.

+- __DJANGO:__ Django is a Python-based free and open-source web framework that follows the model–template–views architectural pattern.
+It is maintained by the Django Software Foundation, an American independent organization established as a 501 non-profit.

+- __PYTHON:__ Python is an interpreted high-level general-purpose programming language.
+ Python's design philosophy emphasizes code readability with its notable use of significant indentation.
+ Its language constructs as well as its object-oriented approach aim to help programmers write clear, logical code for small and large-scale projects.

+- __SQLITE:__ SQLite is an in-process library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.
+The code for SQLite is in the public domain and is thus free for use for any purpose, commercial or private.
+SQLite is the most widely deployed database in the world with more applications than we can count, including several high-profile projects.

+- __HEROKU POSTGRES:__ Heroku Postgres is a managed SQL database service provided directly by Heroku.
+You can access a Heroku Postgres database from any language with a PostgreSQL driver, including all languages officially supported by Heroku.

+ - __Git:__ Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+Git is easy to learn and has a tiny footprint with lightning fast performance.
+It outclasses SCM tools like Subversion,CVS, Perforce
+, and ClearCase with features like cheap local branching, convenient staging areas, and multiple workflows.

+ - __Github:__ GitHub is a Git repository hosting service, but it adds many of its own features.
+While Git is a command line tool, GitHub provides a Web-based graphical interface.
+  It also provides access control and several collaboration features, such as a wikis and basic task management tools for every project.

+- __BOOTSTRAP5:__ Bootstrap, the most popular front-end framework built to design modern, responsive, and dynamic interfaces for professional design web pages, is currently undertaking a major update, Bootstrap 5.

+- __Gitpod:__ Gitpod is a container-based development platform that puts developer experience first.
+Gitpod provisions ready-to-code development environments in the cloud accessible through your browser and your local IDE (stay tuned for a blog post with more details on that).

+- __VSCODE:__ Visual Studio Code is a source-code editor made by Microsoft for Windows, Linux and macOS.
+Features include support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded Git.

+- __STRIPE:__ Stripe is an Irish-American financial services and software as a service company dual-headquartered in San Francisco, United States and Dublin, Ireland.
+The company primarily offers payment processing software and application programming interfaces for e-commerce websites and mobile applications.

+- Along with all of these technologies I used packages and other bits from these in development.They can also be found in my requirements.txt file

+- asgiref==3.4.1
+- boto3==1.18.29
+- botocore==1.21.29
+- crispy-bootstrap5==0.5
+- dj-database-url==0.5.0
+- Django==3.2.6
+- django-allauth==0.41.0
+- django-countries==7.2.1
+- django-crispy-forms==1.12.0
+- django-storages==1.11.1
+- gunicorn==20.1.0
+- jmespath==0.10.0
+- oauthlib==3.1.1
+- Pillow==8.3.1
+- psycopg2-binary==2.9.1
+- pylint-django==2.4.4
+- pylint-plugin-utils==0.6
+- python3-openid==3.2.0
+- pytz==2021.1
+- requests-oauthlib==1.3.0
+- s3transfer==0.5.0
+- sqlparse==0.4.1
+- stripe==2.60.0

+## Manual Testing

+I have been doing continual testing throughout development , catching bugs outlined further on, So I will concentrate my manual testing on the user stories I have generated as this covers all aspects of functionality! crud operations payments and database manipulation.
+Here is the link for the [manual testing](manual_testing.md)

 ## Bugs & Fixes

 * Had an issue on the home page when I was checking responsiveness the h1 was being going over the page on devices under 700px.